Intriguing building revealing the history of RAF Langham and the Dome Teacher

 - Play external table top games to find out more about military missions and daily life at RAF Langham

 - Explore an interactive model of the RAF Langham Airfield

 RAF Langham was closely linked with the military camps at Stiffkey and Weybourne.
 The Muckleburgh Collection of military vehicles and much more, is based at Weybourne.
 And you can find out more about the Light Anti-Aircraft Artillery Range at Stiffkey, by visiting Rescue Wooden Boats.
 This is based in the old Officers’ Mess and contains information about the fascinating ‘whirly gig’, as well as impressive displays and films about North Norfolk’s maritime heritage.

 Ample pay and display parking nearby.
 Follow signs on arrival in Yarmouth from Haven Bridge.
 Public transport available; ten minutes from the train station and five minutes from the bus station.
 Regular trains from Norwich.
 Various bus services by First Bus.

-August: Bank Holiday Monday, Tuesdays, Wednesdays, Thursdays and Sundays, 10.30am – 4pm
+August: Bank Holidays, Tuesdays, Wednesdays, Thursdays and Sundays, 10.30am – 4pm

 Last recommended entry time: 3.30pm